andrew/ultimate-awesome/README.md

 - [fucking-awesome-selfhosted](https://github.com/Correia-jpv/fucking-awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted on your own servers.
 With repository stars⭐ and forks🍴.
 - [awesome-ble](https://github.com/dotintent/awesome-ble) - A collaborative list of Awesome Bluetooth Low Energy (BLE) resources.
 Feel free to contribute!.
 - [awesome-gpt4-vision](https://github.com/EGCap/awesome-gpt4-vision) - A collection of awesome GPT4 vision use cases.
+- [awesome-category-theory](https://github.com/madnight/awesome-category-theory) - A curated list of awesome Category Theory resources.
 - [awesome-touchdesigner](https://github.com/monkeymonk/awesome-touchdesigner) - A curated list of high-quality resources for TouchDesigner, including official sites, tutorials, community projects, plugins, events, and more.
 - [awesome-php](https://github.com/skykingf/awesome-php) - 最有用的开源PHP资源。.
 - [browser-resources](https://github.com/azu/browser-resources) - A Collection of official Resources/Status/Issues for browsers.
-- [awesome-ai-cybersecurity](https://github.com/elniak/awesome-ai-cybersecurity) - Welcome to the ultimate list of resources for AI in cybersecurity.
-This repository aims to provide an organized collection of high-quality resources to help professionals, researchers, and enthusiasts stay updated and advance their knowledge in the field.
 - [awesome-azure-iot](https://github.com/formulahendry/awesome-azure-iot) - A curated list of awesome Azure Internet of Things projects and resources.
 - [awesome-hyperos](https://github.com/imkkingshuk/awesome-hyperos) - Awesome-HyperOS : A curated list of awesome resources, tools, customroms, modules, guides, and mods for Xiaomi HyperOS.
 This collection aims to help users and developers make the most out of their HyperOS devices.
 - [awesome-papers](https://github.com/murufeng/awesome-papers) - 机器学习，深度学习，自然语言处理，计算机视觉方面的顶级期刊会议论文集.